dev-exopen/mynumbers-app-spelling/update-package-readme.md

 1. Check in all the changes.
 2. Execute `npm version <command>`.
 Where `command` is "major", "minor" or "patch".
 Or edit the package.json version manually.
 3. Push the changes to github (or do a pull request and approve).
 4. Execute `npm publish` to publish a new version to npm.
-Make sure you are a contributor.
+You can npm login as exopendev or npm add user to create your own user.
 5. Update the package version in the app you're using and run `yarn install`

 ## Add custom words to dictionary